-- 12 months in the case of a long-term or permanent disability; or - a specific period in the case of temporary disability,
+- 12 months in the case of a long-term or permanent disability; or - a specific period in the case of temporary disability, for a full-time Australian Apprentice, or on a pro-rata basis according to the hours worked for a part-time Australian Apprentice.
+Claim amounts cannot exceed the wages paid for the corresponding claim period.

-For an employer to claim the Disability Australian Apprentice Wage Support payment, Form 1288 must be approved.
+For an employer to claim the Disability Australian Apprentice Wage Support payment, the Apprenticeships Data Management System Application Form must be approved.